 Smith, Sawyer, Smith Insurance

 The Wabash Bridge is now open!
-Located behind American Trust and Family Dollar on Main Street.
+Located behind The First Bank of Berne and Family Dollar on Main Street.

 Come check it out!